ngokhoa1202/cs-note/programming/java/jakarta-ee/jpa/JPA Mappings.md

 	- Bi-directional relationship $\equiv$ <mark style="background: #e4e62d;">both</mark> entities in a relationship must hold a reference to the other entity. $\implies$ <mark style="background: #e4e62d;">update two of the entities</mark> if the relationship changes.
 # One-to-one mapping
 ## Scenario
+- One person either has one personal tax identification or not.
+- One personal tax identification belongs to only one person.
 ## Usage

 # Many-to-one mapping